ImageExport system requirements

 Office/PowerPoint and Windows versions

-ImageExport is an add-in for Windows PowerPoint.
-It works with these versions of PowerPoint:
+ImageExport is compatible with these versions of PowerPoint:

 The free ImageExport demo will allow you to test thoroughly for yourself.
 If the demo works well for you, so will the purchased, fully registered version.